CoryLR/user-routine/README.md

 * [ ] Improve "tutorialMode" to include clickable "next" buttons on each log and comment
   * [ ] add "tutorialModeAutoPlay" option? (default false)
   * [x] Make highlight boxes click-through-able
-  * [ ] Maybe add a feature so that if a check fail SPA Check goes back to the previous log or comment?
+  * [ ] Maybe add a feature so that if a check fail SPA Routine goes back to the previous log or comment?
 * [x] Add "attributionText" option.
 * [ ] Finish the Demo page
 * [x] Add auto-test URL params to demo page so I can use it for testing
 * [x] Add multiline string action list option
-* [x] Add a check so spaCheck ends if there is already an existing SPA Check happening
+* [x] Add a check so spaRoutine ends if there is already an existing SPA Routine happening
-  * [x] Handle condition where multiple SPA Checks run at once, check for the message element
+  * [x] Handle condition where multiple SPA Routines run at once, check for the message element
 * [x] Add play/pause/stop support - coordinate via data-attributes so it can be controlled from the outside too.
-When one of the buttons is clicked, it can set a data-attribute flag which SPA Check can look at both on the globaldelay but also before tooltip hide
+When one of the buttons is clicked, it can set a data-attribute flag which SPA Routine can look at both on the globaldelay but also before tooltip hide
-* [ ] Add a tutorial walkthrough to the demo page *using* SPA Check
+* [ ] Add a tutorial walkthrough to the demo page *using* SPA Routine
 * [ ] Add count action
 * [ ] Change name to spa-routine / SPA Routine / spaRoutine